mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2012-07-16)
+(Last update: 2013-02-24)

-## Gosu 0.8.x
+## Gosu 0.7.x / 0.8.x
-  * Make the wrapper's menu bar on OS X more complete
+  * Gosu 0.7.46
+    * merge obk's X11 button patch
+    * See if panic() clashes with a Unix standard function
+    * Add a "whence" argument to panic()
+    * Exclude panic() from SWIG
+    * Release Gosu (only question is Windows compilation)
+  * ABSOLUTELY update the docs on how to setup C++ Gosu on Windows!
+  * Gosu 0.7.47
+    * Port multi-gamepad code to Windows
+    * Fix new OpenAL bug on github/boards
+    * Make Gosu retina-ready
+  * Make sure that Gosu::clamp prevents NaN whenever possible
+  * Automatically create OpenGL context when Image is first created (half done)
+  * Look at Jamer's commit re: improved image loading
+  * More awesome Vertex Arrays
+    * Pre-transform all vertex arrays
+    * Come up with a nice memory union of DrawOp and ArrayVertex
+    * Split up macros into vertices when drawn inside record{} (allow nesting)
   * Fix implicit requirement to have "../gosu == ." in rake/linux.rb
   * Automatically create 'pkg' folder since git can't handle empty folders
   * Meditate: Imagine a Window::baseTransform that will affect Graphics *and* (inversed) Input - would this help games?
 Or rather add input un-transforming in general?
 Hmm!
-  * Find out why SDL\_mixer is still mentioned in the Wiki - should be unnecessary on Linux?
   * Fix/clarify TextInput vs. <markup> and &entities;
-  * Put github upload back in place
-  * More awesome Vertex Arrays
-    * Pre-Multiply all vertex arrays
-    * Come up with a nice memory union of DrawOp and ArrayVertex
-    * Split up macros into vertices when drawn inside record{} (allow nesting)
   * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
   * Get rid of quad/tri drawing in favor of quads
   * Use float instead of double